oxUnd/node-pngquant-native/README.md

 ## make

-if install fail for you, you can install require. then download the source install it.
+if install fail for you. download the source install it.

 1. clone source code